flyaflya/causact/README.md

 <img src="graphics/causactDemo.gif" width="40%" style="display: block; margin: auto;" />

-This package relies on the sleek and elegant `greta` package for Bayesian inference. `greta`, in turn, is an interface into tensorflow from R. Future iterations of the `causact` package will aim to be a front-end into several universal probablistic programming languages (e.g. Stan, Turing, Gen, etc.).
+This package relies on the sleek and elegant `greta` package for Bayesian inference. `greta`, in turn, is an interface into `TensorFlow` from R. Future iterations of the `causact` package will aim to be a front-end into several universal probablistic programming languages (e.g. Stan, Turing, Gen, etc.).